awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

   The list of EC2 VPC security groups to associate with this DB cluster\.

-In this example, you create a DB cluster named *myreadreplicacluster* from a source MySQL DB instance with an ARN set to *mysqlmasterARN*, associated with a DB subnet group named *mysubnetgroup* and a VPC security group named *mysecuritygroup*\.
+In this example, you create a DB cluster named *myreadreplicacluster* from a source MySQL DB instance with an ARN set to *mysqlprimaryARN*, associated with a DB subnet group named *mysubnetgroup* and a VPC security group named *mysecuritygroup*\.

 **Example**